-The object of the Minor Farm Division is to develop players' basic skills, increase their knowledge of baseball and to teach good sportsmanship.
+The object of the Coach Pitch Division is to develop players' basic skills, increase their knowledge of baseball and to teach good sportsmanship.
 The beginning of the season will be exclusively coach pitch.
 As the season progresses, player pitch will be added on a limited basis.
 During the preseason there will be two practices per week; during the season there will be two games and usually one practice per week.
 At the end of the season, there will be a single elimination tournament which should be finished around June 26.

 Ages 7 & 8

 The objective of the Player Pitch division is to further develop the skills and knowledge of baseball and to practice good sportsmanship.
 Each coach should make their practices and games fun for all players on the team.
 Although there are no league standings, this is a slightly higher level of baseball than Coach Pitch.
 What is important is that each child learns and develops their baseball skills, by getting an equal amount of time to play.
 Your goal, as coach, is to advance each player’s skills and to help prepare them for the next level of play.

 Aged 9 to 11